KeshetKaridi/spacereviews/_authors/kid.md

 name: Robyn McKechnie
 position: Web Developer
 ---
-Kid is a reviewer and space enthusiast.
+Kid is a reviewer and space (on earth) enthusiast.
 Kid likes bananas.